 Will my RV battery charge from my tow vehicle while I am driving down the road?

 Tow vehicles may be equipped with a “smart alternator” which is designed to read the battery voltage and only send a charge if necessary.
-Because Lithium batteries maintain high voltage even while being depleted of energy, the “smart alternator” can misread the need and not send recharge the RV battery(s) while driving.
+Because Lithium batteries maintain high voltage even while being depleted of energy, the “smart alternator” can misread the need and not recharge the RV battery(s) while driving.
 There are aftermarket products that can help overcome this if charging while driving is important for your application.

 For more information please watch these videos from Battle Born Batteries: